-The caverns are located about 5.7 miles north of Kanab, Utah.
+The Moqui Caverns are located about 5.7 miles north of Kanab, Utah.
 While you are driving U.S. 89 from Kanab to Mt Carmel Junction, you will pass signs for Best Friends Animal Society on your right.
 Just after that, about 1 mile ahead, you should spot small gravel parking on your left (before you will get to Moqui Caves on your right).
 Park there and leave your car.
-On the opposite side, you will see two big holes in the rocks.
+From the road, on the opposite side, will see big holes in the wall.
+It’s impossible to miss them.
 Those are Moqui Caverns (sometimes called Sand Caves).

 If you are driving from Mt Carmel Junction, please look carefully and notice Moqui Caves on your left, and after that, find the small gravel parking on your right and holes in the rock on the left.

-The hike is pretty straightforward and is about 1/4 miles long.
+The hike to Moqui Caverns is pretty straightforward and is about 1/4 miles long.
 But it would help if you were prepared to climb rocks typical for this area of Utah.
 So shoes or boots with excellent traction are recommended.
-It might be a little bit slippery.
-Trail is not marked, so you have to choose carefully and find the route that best fits your skills.
+It might be a little bit slippery on the sand.
+The trail is not marked, so you have to choose carefully and find the route that best fits your skills.
 It looks hard, but at least uphill, it is secure.
 Just head to the caves you will see on your right.

-The hike downhill might be a little bit more challenging, so be careful please and look for even rocks.
+The hike downhill from Moqui Caverns might be a little bit more challenging, so be careful please and look for even rocks.
 The way on your left it’s maybe a little longer, but more comfortable, so check it, please.

-And when you reach the caverns, please PLEASE do not add any carvings to the stone walls.
+And when you reach the Moqui Caverns, please PLEASE do not add any carvings to the stone walls.
 We were very upset about the number of carvings damaging the caverns.
 So please don’t do it!

-It’s hard to believe, but humans created those caverns.
-In the 1970s, they were used to harvest sand to glass production.
+It’s hard to believe, but humans created those Moqui Caverns.
+In the 1970s, they were used to harvest sand for glass production.
 It’s still a lot of sand in those caves so that you can play with this, or maybe rather, your kids will be more than happy to play.

 Photography Hints and Tips

-Those caverns are great attraction for photographers.
+Those Moqui Caverns are a great attraction for photographers.
 Most of the time, you will not meet crowds here.
 For sure off-season, you probably will be alone here.
 It means you can focus on great photos.
 The best time to visit cavers from the photographer’s perspective is just 1-2 hours before sunset when the light reaches the deepest parts of the holes.

 Tripod might be useful, but not necessary.
-Modern cameras with the ability to record good low light quality pictures should be enough.
+Modern cameras with the ability to record good low-light quality pictures should be enough.
 But it might be a good idea to create HDR images (because the contrast between the light in the whole and shadow in the hollow will be very high).
-So if you would like to play with HDRs, we recommend to take a tripod with you.
+So if you would like to play with HDRs, we recommend taking a tripod with you.

-The more popular place near Moqui Caverns is Moqui Caves.
+The more popular place near Moqui Caverns is Moqui Caves Museum.
 This is an entirely different place but frequently confused with Moqui Sand Caverns.
-The Moqui Caves is a natural history museum with Native Americans artifacts and a collection of dinosaur tracks.
+The Moqui Caves is a natural history museum with Native American artifacts and a collection of dinosaur tracks.

 If you like to see rocks, they have a vast collection of those including unique fluorescent rocks and minerals from around the world.
 They also have a fantastic selection of arrowheads, pots, jugs, bowls, and tools used by Native Americans in the area and other places.

-It’s worth to notice what means Moqui – it is the term used to name the Hopi tribe of Native Americans.
+It’s worth noticing what means Moqui – it is the term used to name the Hopi tribe of Native Americans.
 They were inhabiting this region of Utah but also Arizona.

 The museum is open during the summer season from 9 A.M. to 7 P.M. from Monday to Saturday.
 Even if you are driving an RV like us, you can easily find parking space in front.
 The entrance costs 6 USD per person.

 Kanab is our favorite town in Utah.
-Also, it’s only 10 minutes driving to the Moqui Caves and Caverns.
+Also, it’s only 10 minute driving to the Moqui Caves and Caverns.
 We like its atmosphere and hiking possibilities.
 We spent there a few weeks.
-Our lodging choice in Kanab is Best Western Red Hills, but we also like cheaper Red Canyon Cabins.
+Our lodging choice in Kanab is comfy Red Canyon Cabins.
+Book your stay in Kanab.

-If you are traveling with RV, our favorite campground is Hitch-N-Post RV Park.
+If you are traveling in RV, our favorite campground is Hitch-N-Post RV Park.
 They have fantastic staff and fast wi-fi.

 The best place to eat near Moqui Cave and Caverns is also Kanab, Utah.
-And we spent so much time in this charming town that we have our favorites places for lunch.
-Please don’t take the risk, use our recommendations!
+And we spent so much time in this charming town that we had our favorite places for lunch.
+Please don’t take the risk.
+Use our recommendations!